 - Bonded cuffs create a strong, permanent seal between the hose and end fittings, preventing waste drips that are common in non-bonded RV sewage hoses.

 - Permanently connected nozzle with integrated handle for easy handling.

 - Discharge nozzle has a 90-degree angle discharge port with a rubber donut that creates an airtight seal with the most sizes of ground sewage drain openings.

-- Discharge nozzle has clear viewing port so you can tell when tanks are completely drained.
+- Discharge nozzle has a clear viewing port so you can tell when tanks are completely drained.

-- Discharge nozzle has a shut-off valve that lets you shut off waste water flow instantly if the dump station/campsite sewage connection overflows.
+- Discharge nozzle has a shut off valve that lets you stop waste water flow instantly if the dump station/campsite sewage connection overflows.
 Yes, this happens and can create quite the mess if you have a hose full of the 'good stuff'.

 - Hose is 18 feet when fully extended and collapses to 5.5 feet.